mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 ********

-Mel filled the kitchen mantle with kindling from the garden and began to attack it with her hot tip to get it to light.
-Linyu sat on a large cushion in the middle of the dimly lit great room watching on.
-Thi likely knew that the kindling had become too wet to light, but remained quiet in gratitude.
-Sensing her own frustration building, Melna stopped trying to start a fire and drew two cups of water from the spigot just below the dew column at the center of the house.
+Mel filled the kitchen mantle with kindling from the garden and pressed her hot tip against it.
+Linyu walked around the dimly lit great room, filled with awe at  the immensity of her house.
+Thi paused to watch Melna at the wood, remembering the smell of smoke and the screams of panic, but quickly snapped out of it and continued hae tour.
+Sensing her own frustration building, Melna stopped trying to start a fire and moved to a large dew column at the center of the house to draw two cups of water from the spigot.

 "You must be thirsty, Linyu.
 Have some water."

-At first Linyu hesitated, staring at the cup an obvious anxiety.
-But with some chiding, thi took a small sip and winced as thi began to swallow.
+At first Linyu hesitated, staring at the cup in her hand with obvious anxiety.
+Thi took the cup after the dryness of hae mouth spoke loudest and with a small sip, winced as thi began to swallow.
 Mel immediately noticed, and rose to take the cup down and examine hae neck closer.

 "You have a lot of swelling in here.
 What happened?"

-"Fffire," said Linyu.
+"F-Fire," Linyu whispered.

 "Oh no!
 That's terrible!"